PeterAustria/node-red-contrib-ta-cmi/README.md

 ### 0.1.6 New sources added 2021-11-02
 - Node documentation updated
-- Added Input and Output Sources (currently under test) not documented by now
+- Added Input and Output Sources

 ### 0.1.7 Option to select the Node number on the CAN-Bus added 2021-12-17
 - Up to version 0.1.6 all Data was read from CAN Device #1.
 With version 0.1.7 an option was added, that let you **specify** from which **device on the CAN-Bus** the data should be read.
 - Further **translations** were done.
 The whole node is now available in englisch and german language.
-The language is automaitically selected acording the node-red system settings
+The language is automaitically selected acording the Node-RED system settings
 - Better Status code checking and evaluation of C.M.I. return codes.

 ### 0.1.8 Fixed issue with undefined variable